derFBeste/stats-stax/README.md

 # sports-stax #

 ### Description ###
-* Fantasy Sports Statistics
+* Sports Statistics
+* Provides sports stats for MLB
-* Provides sports stats for NFL, MLB, and NBA
+* In the future it will provide stats for NFL and NBA
-* 0.1.0
+* This is a POC, example app